bopopescu/ApachePredictionIO/README.md

    apache-prediction-io running and started so that we can deploy our application.

 4. Once the eventserver is running open the ECOM Project in eclipse and run it on the server .

+5. Below is the snapshot of the application :<br />
+   /AppFront.jpg